 FTA research involves broad and collaborative engagement across many organizations to involve riders, transportation providers, public and private industry associations, universities, centers of excellence, nonprofit organizations, private organizations and federal partners.

-FTA’s mobility research is improving public transportation services through adaption to new mobility options that increase geographic coverage and service times, address “last mile” issues for travelers, and ensure accessibility.
+FTA’s mobility research is improving public transportation services through adaption to new mobility options that increase geographic coverage and service times, address "last mile" issues for travelers, and ensure accessibility.
 FTA’s Mobility on Demand (MOD) Sandbox initiative is expanding public-private partnerships and enhancing traveler experience through technology enabledseamless, effective integration across transportation modes.
-In October 2016, Secretary Foxx announced $8 million in Mobility on Demand (MOD) Sandbox awards, part of a larger research effort at U.S. DOT that supports transit agencies and communities as they integrate new mobility tools like smart phone apps, bike- and car-sharing, and demand-responsive bus and van services.
+In October 2016, FTA announced $8 million in Mobility on Demand (MOD) Sandbox awards, part of a larger research effort at U.S. DOT that supports transit agencies and communities as they integrate new mobility tools like smart phone apps, bike- and car-sharing, and demand-responsive bus and van services.